-We're a not-for-profit organisation whose purpose is be the heart of campus life and have served the University of Sydney community since 1874.
+USU is not-for-profit organisation whose purpose is be the heart of campus life and we've been doing that since 1874.

 To provide the best university experience in Australia.